Bellfalasch/frontend-forum/slides.md

 In the past years many teams have moved apps to Vite, it will probably be a thing for teams for some time.

-* <twemoji-shopping-cart/> NO sales done it (thx Gaute) - https://github.com/gjensidige/salg-nettbutikk/pull/2015
+* <twemoji-shopping-cart/> NO nettbutikk done it (thx Gaute) - https://github.com/gjensidige/salg-nettbutikk/pull/2015
-* NO G+ done it (thx Jon) - https://github.com/gjensidige/salg-gpluss/pull/396
+* <twemoji-shopping-cart/> NO G+ done it (thx Jon) - https://github.com/gjensidige/salg-gpluss/pull/396
-* Step-by-step inspo (thx Ludovit) - https://blog.logrocket.com/vite-3-vs-create-react-app-comparison-migration-guide/
+* <twemoji-clipboard/> Step-by-step inspo (thx Ludovit) - https://blog.logrocket.com/vite-3-vs-create-react-app-comparison-migration-guide/

 ---
 transition: slide-left